tweag/nickel/notes/overriding.md

 ### Merge tree

 A merge tree is a binary tree whose nodes are labelled by a `metadata`.
-Leafs are labelled with both a `metadata` and a Nickel expression `e`.
+Leafs are labelled with both a `metadata` and a Nickel expression `e` in WHNF (weak head normal form, that is, evaluated).
 In this context, a `metadata` is a (meta-)record which field names corresponds to meta attributes `custom,priority,default,contract` and so on.
 Fields are optional, excepted `priority`, which must always be defined.

 ```haskell
 data Metadata = Metadata {